 The TEXLive version is to be considered the current stable version.
-Any version between the yearly TEXLive releases are to be considered beta.
-The beta releases are normally available via the ConTEXt distribution channels (the garden and so called minimals).
+Any version between the yearly TEXLive releases are to be considered beta and in the repository end up as trunk releases.
+We have an experimental branch that we use for development but there is no support for any of its experimental features.
+Intermediate releases (from trunk) are normally available via the ConTEXt distribution channels (the garden and so called minimals).

-Hans Hagen, Harmut Henkel, Taco Hoekwater & Luigi Scarso
+Hans Hagen Harmut Henkel Taco Hoekwater Luigi Scarso

-Version : July 16, 2016 LuaTEX : Snapshot 97.0 ConTEXt : 2016.07.15 23:30
+Version : April 12, 2018 LuaTEX : luajittex 1.08 / 6700 ConTEXt : MkIV 2018.04.12 14:30